• Skip to primary navigation

 The hardest part of studying English Literature degree is that you’ll read a lot.
 Students believe that outside of that, there isn’t much to the major.
 Also, the curriculum involves students reading various literature and discussing them.
 Then occasionally, you’ll be given the opportunity to write your own literature.

-While others think the career opportunities for English Literature majors are slim, most students proceed to be authors.
+While others think the career opportunities for English Literature majors are slim, most students are authors.
 However, there’s almost no limit to creativity that literature students possess.
-Thus you may go ahead to work as PR, an advertising agency, or you move into acting.
+Thus you may work as PR, an advertising agency, or you move into acting.
 You can even teach the subject in high school.

 Students under this discipline have an average GPA of 3.3.